Multiple Income Streams Is A Wealth Building System Whose Time May Never Come. Uncover The Pitfalls You Must Avoid If Financial Freedom Is Your Goal.

 The idea is simple enough to understand: diversify your businesses and investments into various, non-correlated sources of residual income so that you are never reliant on any one source.
 Unfortunately, this simplicity masks problems that the promoters of this wealth building system don’t talk about.

-Just to be fair, the clear benefit of multiple streams of income is classic risk diversification.
+Just to be fair, the clear benefit of multiple income streams is classic risk diversification.
 Build a portfolio of non-correlated streams of income and your risk is reduced making your wealth more stable and secure.
 This logic is valid because your international bond portfolio should not be affected by what happens to your apartments in St. Louis which should not be affected by your dividend stocks or the income from your business.
 Each stream of revenue is relatively independent.

 The problem rests not in the idea, but in the practical application of the idea.
 The key problem is implementation – not theory.
 Few people ever succeed in building just one stream of income sufficient to achieve financial freedom … let alone several.
 The idea of diversifying into your personal conglomerate by creating multiple streams of income and successfully competing in all these areas is a task reserved only for the select few.
 Are you one of them?